Dr. Philip Brady, Executive Director

 Bill Schneider, Managing Editor

 Bill Schneider is the Managing Editor of Etruscan Press.
-His previous experience includes a three-decade long career in the music industry accompanied by extensive travel throughout four continents.
+His previous experience includes a three-decade long career in the music industry accompanied by extensive travel throughout six continents.

 Prior to joining Etruscan Press, Bill resided at the tip of Cape Cod, Massachusetts, where he wrote near the same sand dunes that inspired Harry Kemp, Eugene O’Neill, Norman Mailer and Tennessee Williams.